jneves/zappa-sentry/README.md

-zappa-sentry
+# zappa-sentry

-Sentry handler with defaults for zappa lambdas.
+Sentry handler configuration with defaults for zappa lambdas.

 # Installation